How We Can Help

 • “English only” language rules and requirements in the workplace

-Federal and state laws which prohibit discrimination have different time limitations in which you must pursue your claims or forever lose your right to do so.
+Workplace discrimination is prohibited under Minnesota Law, however, federal and state laws which prohibit discrimination have different time limitations in which you must pursue your claims or forever lose your right to do so.

 *THIS MATERIAL IS EDUCATIONAL ONLY.
 IT DOES NOT CONSTITUTE AND SHOULD NOT SUBSTITUTE FOR LEGAL ADVICE.